Skip to main content

 The Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act) is the law that establishes the role of the Registrar of Aboriginal and Torres Strait Islander Corporations and provides for a special form of incorporation for Aboriginal and Torres Strait Islander organisations.

 Aboriginal and Torres Strait Islander corporations play a critical role in delivering services and supporting economic development in Indigenous communities, particularly in regional and remote Australia.
-It is necessary to ensure that these corporations have the right regulatory framework and support.
+It is important that these corporations have the right regulatory framework and support.

-In December 2019, a comprehensive review into the CATSI Act was announced, which was expected to benefit over 3000 Aboriginal and Torres Strait Islander corporations around the country.
+In December 2019, a comprehensive review into the CATSI Act was announced.
 The National Indigenous Australians Agency (NIAA) led the review.

-This comprehensive review built on the findings of the Technical Review of the CATSI Act which was conducted in 2017.
-It had an expanded scope to include an assessment of the effectiveness of the CATSI Act as a special measure under the Racial Discrimination Act 1975, including whether it can better support economic and community development opportunities for Aboriginal and Torres Strait Islander people.
+This comprehensive review built on the findings of the Technical Review of the CATSI Act in 2017.
+Its scope was expanded to assess the effectiveness of the CATSI Act as a special measure under the Racial Discrimination Act 1975.
+This review also looked at whether the CATSI Act can better support economic and community development opportunities for Aboriginal and Torres Strait Islander people.

-The review also considered aspects of the CATSI Act that are working effectively, and areas that could be improved.
+Finally, the review considered the parts of the CATSI Act that are working, and areas that could be improved.

 Phase 1

-In phase one of the CATSI Act Review, the NIAA sought feedback in relation to those aspects of the CATSI Act that should be considered as part of the review.
+In phase one of the CATSI Act Review, the NIAA asked for feedback on which parts of the CATSI Act that should be part of the review.
 The public consultation closed on 14 February 2020.

 In this first phase, a survey was published on the NIAA’s website that received 60 responses.
 A further eight submissions were received via email.

-Governance was identified as the area that was important to most respondents, closely followed by the purpose of the CATSI Act.
+Governance was identified as the most important area for respondents, closely followed by the purpose of the CATSI Act.

 The Summary Report provides a snapshot of respondents’ commentary according to themes.